toncho11/microwindows/Readme.md

   * How to use nxdsktop?
 Check the [online help/documentation](https://github.com/toncho11/microwindows/wiki) for more details
   * You can also learn more about its [design principles](https://github.com/toncho11/microwindows/wiki/Design-principles)
 * nxjpeg - jpg image viewer with 3 color modes, 2 render modes and 3 smoothing modes.
 Images might need to be optimized for ELKS (size, resolution, etc).
 This is explained in the source file of nxjpeg
+* nxedit - a new Nano-x based editor - usable, but needs furhter polishing
 * nxselect - a graphical file selector app
 * nxmsg - an app that displays a message box text with title.
 Text can be alighed left/center/right